Skip to main content

 File Operations

-@awesome-cordova-plugins/file reads and writes files on devices.
+The cordova-plugin-file plugin reads and writes files on devices.

 The plugins in the @ionic-native scope have been deprecated.
 The community modules in the @awesome-cordova-plugins scope should be used.